Who is better equipped to talk about introverts than an Introvert?

 Enough of these miseries.
 Being an introvert can turn out to be a strength also at times.
 Like when my flight was delayed for hours on end, I was able to smoothly blend in with the airport lounge surroundings.

 One with the furniture.
-While my fellow passengers were fretting, fuming and fighting with the airline staffs, I was able to withdraw myself from all the hullabulla and be as cool as a cucumber.
+While my fellow passengers were fretting, fuming, and fighting with the airline staff, I was able to withdraw from all the hullaballoo and be as cool as a cucumber.

 Every Cloud Has a Silver Lining

 I may have been able to take a humorous line when writing this post due to the fact of me being mostly out of the woods now and looking back at things that happened is a lot easier than when you are actually going through it.